-Net income increased in the first quarter of 2015 when compared to the first quarter of 2014 due to a lower underwriting loss experienced in the property and casualty insurance operations, which was somewhat offset by lower earnings from our investment operations.
-Contributing to the property and casualty insurance operations underwriting results was an 8.9% increase in earned premium in the first quarter of 2015, driven by increases in policies in force and average premium per policy.
-Lower current accident year weather related losses combined with favorable development on prior accident year loss reserves also contributed to the improved underwriting results compared to 2014.
-Our investment operations generated lower earnings from limited partnerships in 2015 compared to 2014.
+Net income increased in the second quarter of 2015 compared to the second quarter of 2014 due to an underwriting gain experienced in the property and casualty insurance operations, which was somewhat offset by lower earnings from our investment operations.
+Contributing to the property and casualty insurance operations underwriting results was an 8.7% increase in earned premium in the second quarter of 2015, driven by increases in policies in force and average premium per policy.
+Lower current accident year catastrophe losses combined with favorable development on prior accident year loss reserves also contributed to the improved underwriting results compared to 2014.
+Our investment operations generated net realized losses on investments in the second quarter of 2015 compared to gains in 2014, offset somewhat by increases in earnings from limited partnerships and net investment income.